 The emphasis is on making friends, having fun and becoming more confident.

 Not only does staff receive special training and undergo background checks, but almost all of our counselors are young adults who attended camp themselves as children, so they understand what it’s like growing up with this disease as well as the value of camp.
 Most even take a week’s vacation to come out and work with the children.

 This camp is funded by a grant from the Robert and Helen Harmony Fund for Needy Children of the Dayton Foundation, by grants from the Royal and Select Grand Masons of Ohio, and through agency fundraising.
 Many people mistakenly believe that since it is a camp for children with juvenile diabetes, that it is funded by the JDRF (Juvenile Diabetes Research Foundation), which is not the case.
 The two agencies are not affiliated in any way.
 While the JDRF is an important agency in its own right, it is an International agency with the mission of raising funds for research to find a cure, so their funds are sent to a corporate office.

-Diabetes Dayton is an independent, local diabetes association which means 100% of the monies raised stay here locally to support programs like our camp.
+Diabetes Dayton is an Agency of LifeCare Alliance since 2020.
+We are the local diabetes association which means 100% of the monies raised stay here locally to support programs like our camp.

 A NOTE ABOUT CAMP FEES

 Camp fees cover medical supervision, meals, snacks, a camp t-shirt, supervised program activities and most diabetes supplies (see camp brochure for more information).
 Financial assistance is available, called a Campership.
 Families may request an application on their registration form.
 All families are required to pay the registration fee to secure a spot for their camper.

 Refunds for the balance of the Camp Fee (minus a $25 processing fee) are only available for campers who cancel in writing at least 60 days prior to the start of camp or for campers who suffer illness or tragedy that prevent them from attending camp.